biopython/biopython.github.io/wiki/Interface_Analysis.md

 ### Description

-The Interface module integrated in biopython provides an easy and friendly way to extract and analyse interface from PDB complexes.
+The Interface module integrated in Biopython provides an easy and friendly way to extract and analyze interface from PDB complexes.
-Different information are calculated and provided with the extraction of the interface: - polar/apolar/charged residues distribution - buried surface area
+Different information are calculated and provided with the extraction of the interface: - polar/apolar/charged residues distribution - buried surface area.

 Developed during the Google Summer of Code 2011 by Mikael Trellet, this module is still not available in the official repository of Biopython.